mng2/AcornHDMI/README.md

 # AcornHDMI
 This is a design for a DVI/HDMI buffer, for use with the SQRL Acorn, an Artix-7 FPGA board originally intended for mining.
 It should also work with the RHS Research NiteFury/LiteFury, which are based on the same design as the Acorn.

-Current status: revision A boards in hand, parts in hand.
-First article soonish.
+Current status: revision A boards were assembled in late 2021.
+Working on bringup: [AcornHDMI-demo](https://github.com/mng2/AcornHDMI-demo)

 ## Why
 The SQRL Acorn CLE-215+ consists of the largest Artix-7 FPGA, some DDR3 memory, and associated support circuitry.
 Since it was designed as an accelerator board in M.2 format, it does not have much in the way of user I/O, merely 4 LVDS pairs on a 2.5V bank, and 2 pairs on a 3.3V bank.